 It’s almost like extreme isolation and darkness is bad for a person’s psyche.

-The Trinity Church, which is the only permanently staffed Eastern Orthodox Church in the Antarctic, has only been around since 2004 but it’s built in traditional Russian style.
-The church is manned by two priests who essentially worked as Savitsky’s guards for ten days until he was brought back to Russia.
+The Trinity Church, which is the only permanently staffed Eastern Orthodox Church in the Antarctic, has only been around since 2004 but it’s built in traditional Russian style which makes is, again, fucking terrifying.
+The church is manned by two priests who essentially worked as Savitsky’s guards for 10 days until he was brought back to Russia.

 Follow Mack Lamoureux on Twitter.